Advice on Real Estate Investment

 House Flipping

-- Potential for high short-term returns
+- Offers the potential for high short-term profits

 -